Uncovering Coordinated Cross-Platform Information Operations Threatening the Integrity of the 2024 U.S. Presidential Election Online Discussion: Abstract

 \section{Abstract}

 Information Operations (IOs) pose a significant threat to the integrity of democratic processes, with the potential to influence election-related online discourse.
 In anticipation of the 2024 U.S. presidential election, we present a study aimed at uncovering the digital traces of coordinated IOs on $\mathbb{X}$ (formerly Twitter).
-Using our machine learning framework for detecting online coordination, we analyze a dataset comprising election-related conversations on $\mathbb{X}$ from May 2024.
+Using our machine learning framework for detecting online coordination, we analyze a dataset comprising election-related conversations on $\mathbb{X}$ from May to July 2024.
 This reveals a network of coordinated inauthentic actors, displaying notable similarities in their link-sharing behaviors.
-Our analysis shows concerted efforts by these accounts to disseminate misleading, redundant, and biased information across the Web through a \textit{coordinated cross-platform information operation}: The links shared by this network frequently direct users to other social media platforms or suspicious websites featuring low-quality political content and, in turn, promoting the same $\mathbb{X}$ and YouTube accounts.
+Our analysis shows concerted efforts by these accounts to disseminate misleading, redundant, and biased information across the Web through a \textit{coordinated cross-platform information operation}: The links shared by this network frequently direct users to other social media platforms or mock news sites featuring low-quality political content and, in turn, promoting the same $\mathbb{X}$ and YouTube accounts.
 Members of this network also shared deceptive images generated by AI, accompanied by language attacking political figures and symbolic imagery intended to convey power and dominance.
-While $\mathbb{X}$ has suspended a subset of these accounts, more than 75\% of the coordinated network remains active.
+While $\mathbb{X}$ has suspended or restricted a subset of these accounts, 75\% of the coordinated network remains active, garnering substantial traction over time: The suspicious websites promoted by this coordinated network are shared thousands of times per day by the $\mathbb{X}$ user base, further amplifying their reach and potential impact.
 Our findings underscore the critical role of developing computational models to scale up the detection of threats on large social media platforms, and emphasize the broader implications of these techniques to detect IOs across the wider Web.